libapps/libapps-mirror/nassh/doc/processes.md

 ### Public Announce!

-This is the same as [announcing the dev release](#announce), except you'll only send to the [chromium-hterm group].
+Send the same announcement as before but to the the public [chromium-hterm group].

-### Reset Release Highlights

-Now that we've promoted a stable version, you should refresh the concat/release-highlights.txt file to drop older entries.

 ## Branches